beefchimi/dev-configs/packages/assets-config/README.md

 This package exports helpers for optimizing images.
 The following members are exported:

-- `svgoConfig`: an object containing the recommended options for using `svgo`.
+- `svgoOptions`: an object containing the recommended options for using `svgo`.